-Chase also began a Ride-Along program in which community leaders may ride in his police vehicle for part of his shift.
-By promoting this program on social media, the department received positive media coverage across the state.
-The ride along program has involved over 60 community leaders.
-This program has seen substantial attention on various social media platforms.
+Chase also began a ride-along program in which community leaders could ride in his police vehicle for part of his shift.
+By promoting this program on social media, the department received positive media coverage across the state and built long-lasting relationships within the community.
+The ride-along program involved over 90 community leaders and saw substantial attention on various social media platforms.

-Joe is a Ball State University graduate with a background in television production, photojournalism and public relations.
-He has received multiple journalistic awards along with a regional Emmy Award nomination for his work.
+Joe is a Ball State University graduate with a background in television production, photojournalism, and public relations.
+He has received multiple journalistic awards and a regional Emmy Award nomination for his work.

-Joe has been a deputy sheriff with the Delaware County Sheriff’s Office since 2005 and is one of the department’s vehicle-crash recinstructionists.
-He currently serves as the department’s public information officer and social media manager.
-Since taking over management of the department’s Facebook property, Joe has nearly quadrupled its public presence to over 12,800 followers.
-He has also utilized Twitter to better engage with local and regional commercial media outlets.
-Joe also oversees and assists in production of a “Cops”-like YouTube program, Deputies of Delaware County, showcasing the efforts of local law enforcement officers engaged in daily police work.
+Joe is a retired deputy sheriff, having served as a vehicle-crash re-constructionists with the Delaware County Sheriff’s Office since 2005.
+Prior to retirement, he served as the department’s public information officer and social media manager.
+After taking over management of the department’s Facebook property, Joe nearly quadrupled its public presence to over 15,800 followers in less than three years.
+He also utilized Twitter to better engage with local and regional commercial media outlets.
+Joe managed and coordinated the production of a Cops-like YouTube program, Deputies of Delaware County, showcasing the efforts of local law enforcement officers engaged in daily police work.

 PSMA offers specialized training to law enforcement and public safety agencies.
-Our Police Social Media Seminar is an intensive three-days of training that will help you better engage and interact with your community using Facebook and other social media platforms.
+Our Police Social Media seminar is an intensive two-days of training that will help you better engage and interact with your community using Facebook and other social media platforms.

 Seminar participants will not only gain insights into leveraging social media to obtain a broader audience reach, but will leave with the knowledge and inspiration to begin producing their own original content.

-This program is tailored for any officer managing department social media pages, working in a public information officer role, or otherwise tasked with community outreach.
+This program is tailored to any officer managing department social media pages, working in a public information officer role, or otherwise tasked with community outreach.